Meditation

 Cavalera C, et al.

-Online meditation training for people with multiple sclerosis: A randomized controlled trial.
+Online meditation training for people with multiple sclerosis: a randomized controlled trial.

 Summary (link is external)